daryl-miller/type-predicates/readme.md

   const variableWithStringType = fs.readFileSync('./APath', 'utf-8') //Type is string
   const variableWithAnyType = JSON.parse(variableWithStringType) //Type is any

   return variableWithAnyType //Type is still any.
 Typescript implicitly assumes this any type matches the ConfigShape interface.
+(So no complaints from eslint/Typescript)
 }
 ```